YU000jp/logseq-plugin-single-journal/readme.md

 # Logseq Plugin: Single Journal

 > [!WARNING]
-This plugin does not work with Logseq db version.
+This plugin does not support the Logseq DB model.
+Blocked due to bug avoidance.

 <div align="right">